vitaliksandalik/chat_gpt_telegram_bot/README.md

 ## Support

-If you encounter any issues or have questions, feel free to open an issue in the repository (if available) or contact the developer directly on Telegram.
+If you encounter any issues or have questions, feel free to open an issue in the repository or message me!
+I have multiple socials in my profile 🔗.